snowplow/snowplow-ecommerce-tracking-accelerator/content/_index.md

 ]
 +++

-### E-commerce Web Accelerator
+### E-commerce Web and Mobile Accelerator
 #### Introduction

-This accelerator helps you analyze customer behavior, identify potential growth opportunities, and improve your e-commerce website's sales performance.
+This accelerator helps you analyze customer behavior, identify potential growth opportunities, and improve your e-commerce website and app (native iOS and Android) sales performance.

 Here you will learn to:

-- Set-up the required e-commerce tracking on your website
+- Set-up the required e-commerce tracking on your website or mobile app
 - Model and Visualize Snowplow data
   - using the [snowplow-ecommerce](https://hub.getdbt.com/snowplow/snowplow_ecommerce/latest/) dbt package and Streamlit
 - Apply these to your own pipeline to gain insights